RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 16.md

 Trouble held the kiss for longer than Brun could count, her heart hammering hard enough she was sure Trouble could feel it.
 For how rough so many parts of Trouble looked from all her cuts and bruises, her lips were very soft.

 Trouble moved their hand, hooking around Brun's neck and keeping them close.
 For a heart retching moment, Brun through Trouble was done and they were going to break the kiss, she didn't realize how much fun she was having and how desperately she didn't want this to stop, she'd not even tried laying her hands on Trouble now she was awake.
-But as Trouble deepened the kiss and leaned harder into Brun's chest they started pulling down on Brun's neck as though dragging her deeper into the lust filled haze that was filling her mind.
+But as Trouble deepened the kiss and leaned harder into Brun's chest they started pulling down on Brun's neck as though dragging her deeper into the lust coloured haze that was filling her mind.

 Trouble tried to run their hands through Brun's hair and ran into the problem that to keep all her braids in a neat bun they were all quite taught and didn't have the slack to let fingers in.
 For some reason that complication broke her focus and the kiss finally broke, a line of saliva still connected their lips as they panted at one another.